ht-attrs attribute reference

 Supported elements

-The ht-attrs attribute can be used with any HTML element.
+The ht-attr and ht-attrs attributes can be used with any HTML element.

 Attribute syntax

-The ht-attrs attribute defines target HTML element attributes, expressed as a semicolon-separated list of name:value pairs.
+The ht-attr and ht-attrs attributes define target HTML element attributes, expressed as a semicolon-separated list of name:value pairs.
 The value is a comma-separated list of dot-notation style references to one or more template data properties.

 1ht-attrs='href:link.href,link.url;target:link.target'